Core logo

 Core's hybrid consensus mechanism operates the network

 Core Chain has a network of validators who participate as block producers.
 Each day, the 23 validators with the highest hybrid score (from DPOW and DPOS) are elected to participate in block production.
 Any Core chain full node can register to become a part of this set.
 Core Chain does not support exits that circumvent its validator set.
-This means that users must trust Core Chain validators to include their transactions in blocks.
+This means that users must trust Core Chain validators to propose and finalize blocks.

-There is a minimium stake to run a Core Chain validator node.
+There is a minimum stake to run a Core Chain validator node.

 ⚠️